alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 - 24 kbps: Low quality, comparable to a telephone line.

 Why Bitrate Matters for Listeners?
-Higher bitrates require faster internet connections and consume more bandwidth, which can be importand for mobile users.
+Higher bitrates require faster internet connections and consume more bandwidth, which can be important for mobile users.
 Most internet radio stations provide 2–3 streaming options with different bitrates from 32 or even 24 kbps up to 320 kbps so that listeners can choose which option suits them best.
-Some Internet radios also support loseless audio formats like FLAC that do not have any audio compression to deliver best-in-class sound quality and consume tremendous amount of traffic at the same time.
+Some Internet radios also support lossless audio formats like FLAC that do not have any audio compression to deliver best-in-class sound quality and consume tremendous amount of traffic at the same time.
 Bitrate balances audio quality and bandwidth demands.
 Stations adjust their streams to cater to diverse listener internet speeds while maintaining the best possible sound within those constraints.